Back to blog

 High content scores and low technical health is a common pattern.
 Pages optimized by Surfer can still underperform if they have slow load times, broken internal links, or missing schema markup.

-CrawlRaven runs 200+ technical SEO checks, surfaces every issue costing you rankings, and delivers a prioritized fix list — so you know exactly what to fix first.
+CrawlRaven connects Google Search Console and GA4, runs 200+ technical SEO checks, and joins all three into one prioritized fix list, so you know what is broken, what it is costing you, and what to fix first.

 200+